 Chic floor-sweeping coats (often with the addition of a waistbelt) are definitely going to be a vibe in the next couple of months.
-Flattering, timeless, and versatile, this year’s picks range from the classic camel coat to sleek duster jackets and trench coats; all perfectly tailored and exuding elegance, and most importantly featuring unique colourways.
+Flattering, timeless, and versatile, this year’s picks range from the classic camel coat to sleek duster jackets and trench coats at a recommended store; all perfectly tailored and exuding elegance, and most importantly featuring unique colourways.

 Flattering, timeless, and versatile.

 ANYTHING BUT SKINNY JEANS

 This year, a huge number of designers have reintroduced flared jeans into their collections as the next must-have denim choice.
 Classic, yet modern and effortlessly cool, they are definitely out of my comfort zone, but undoubtedly super easy to style and give any outfit that extra edge.
 Elevate a simple pair with a chunky cardigan and classic white ankle boots or even a long duster coat and ribbed turtleneck.

 Faux-leather separates make for the perfect autumn and winter additions.
 From midi skirts and vests, to the classic moto jacket and longline belted coats, there are endless options to choose from.
 Try adding one statement piece to your winter wardrobe to give your look that extra level of chic, or if you’re feeling brave, go for leather on leather.